 Better still, dark mode doesn’t necessarily impact your SEO ranking, assuming that your website is still easy to navigate (mobile, mobile, mobile) and provides value.
 Some websites are designed with a dark mode aesthetic as the default or only option.
 But many brands also offer dark mode as an option, allowing users to decide which viewing mode is best for them.

-The McCormack and Morrison website is a great example of using dark mode while not sacrificing quality.
+McCormack and Morrison is a great example of web design using dark mode while not sacrificing quality.
 Their website doesn’t strictly use black as the primary backdrop color but incorporates plenty of darker or muted hues that are gentler on the eyes.
 There’s a healthy balance of vivid imagery contrasted against a darker background to build visual interest.
 To compensate for the known factor that dark mode can make blocks of text harder to read, the brand increased font size for textual components.

 Dark Mode for Websites with Extended Sessions